doro26/ETH-AVAX-error-handling/README.md

 In Solidity, error handling is essential for building secure and reliable smart contracts.
 Solidity provides three primary mechanisms: `require()`, `assert()`, and `revert()`.
 The `require()` function checks for valid conditions and inputs, reverting the transaction and refunding gas if the condition fails.
 The `assert()` function ensures internal consistency and invariants, consuming all gas if the condition fails, indicating a critical contract bug.
 Finally, the `revert()` function explicitly reverts the transaction, often with a custom error message, making it useful for handling complex errors.
 These mechanisms help maintain contract integrity by preventing invalid states and providing clear error feedback.

----

-This paragraph captures the key points of Solidity’s error handling in a more concise format.
 # ErrorHandling Smart Contract

 ## Overview